hashicorp/consul/plugin.md

 If the plugin supports signalling readiness it should have a *Ready* section detailing how it works, and implement the `ready.Readiness` interface.

+## Opening Sockets

+See the plugin/pkg/reuseport for `Listen` and `ListenPacket` functions.
+Using these functions makes you plugin handle reload events better.

 ## Documentation

 Each plugin should have a README.md explaining what the plugin does and how it is configured.
 The